Breed FAQ

 Q. Are huskies good with cats or other small animals?

 A. No, absolutely not.
 If you have a bombproof cat, a husky puppy can be okay with them if they are raised with them from 8 weeks.
 If you have a skittish cat, it will be a lost cause, and you would have to keep them separated at all times.
-If you have a cat and are interested in adding a husky pup, you should expect to have to keep them separate.
+If you have a cat and are interested in adding a husky pup, you need to have the space to accommodate them separately, if need be.
 If you have chickens on your property, you have to make sure your husky never gets into their pen.

 Q. How much exercise do huskies need?